-University-wide, postdocs are appointed in the titles of Postdoctoral Research Scholar (non-employee status, paid by stipend) or Postdoctoral Research Associate (employee status, paid by salary).
-Training is limited to 5 years, including time spent in either title or at other institutions, but excludes clinical training.
+University-wide, postdoctoral trainees are appointed in the titles of Postdoctoral Research Scholar (non-employee status, paid by stipend) or Postdoctoral Research Associate (employee status, paid by salary).
+Training is limited to 5 years, including time spent in either title or at other institutions, and excluding clinical training.

 - Washington University Postdoctoral Education Policy (PDF)

 - School of Medicine Implementation Policy (PDF)